 This chapter focuses on your covered services and what you pay for your medical benefits.
 It includes a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of Blue Shield Inspire.
-Our plan does not allow providers to "balance bill" you.
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.